 It is also important to be ready to implement change.
 According to Zoe, being prepared and experienced with transformational, cultural, and organizational change is necessary.
 When regional employers are looking for senior executives to join their organization, it's often about driving some type of change.

 Is there a preference for candidates that live or have links to regional Australia?

-Zoe tells us it’s a mix of both candidates with links to the region and candidates with no link but have the necessary skills and experience.
+Zoe tells us it's a mix of candidates with links to the region and candidates with no connection but the necessary skills and experience.
 It depends on the organization and the job advertised: "there is that excitement to bring people from other places and bring in that fresh thinking, fresh ideas, but balancing those with local people.
-So it is knowing what the strategy is, the objective, and then finding people who can really tick the boxes and want to go on that journey."
+So it is knowing what the strategy is, the objective, and then finding people who can tick the boxes and want to go on that journey."